osrg/namazu/misc/analyzer/README.md

-# Earthquake Branch Analyzer
+# Namazu Branch Analyzer

 Just finding bugs is not enough for improving quality of the target software.

 The quality gets improved only after identifying the root cause of bugs, and fixing them.

-Earthquake provides the branch-coverage data analyzer so as to pick up suspicious branch patterns.
+Namazu provides the branch-coverage data analyzer so as to pick up suspicious branch patterns.

 Supported languages: